-The Huntington Disease Program is an interdisciplinary program providing consultations to meet our patients’ individual needs.
-We strive to integrate expert clinical care with clinical research that advances knowledge in Huntington Disease (HD).
+Our team of experienced interdisciplinary providers is dedicated to providing consultations and ongoing care to meet our patients’ individual needs.
+We strive to integrate expert clinical care with clinical research to advance knowledge in HD.

 Our care team

-Through the VCU Medical Center network, our patients may also access speech therapy and swallowing evaluations, sleep neurology, or other specialists as needed.
+Through the VCU Medical Center network, our patients may also access other specialists as needed.

-Our clinical research programs are conducted in the same building as clinical appointments.
 We are happy to contact any interested HD families with research opportunity updates.
-We are developing programs for everyone: HD, at risk, family members!
-Our website is updated with studies as they become available.
-We are also happy to connect HD patients and families with regional and national research efforts.
+We are developing programs for everyone: those with HD, at risk, and family members!
+Join our mailing list to learn of the latest opportunities.